Empyreal96/easy-build-xbox/README.md

 **What's Updated?**

 ```
+- Added idw\biospack to %PATH%.

+- Replaced 'rombld' sections of ntos\init\*\makefile.inc with BIOSpack to allow bios Images to be created during build.

+- Allowed seperate EEPROM and BIOS images to be created for CHK and FRE ('Postbuild only')

 - Added more Information to easy-build-xinit

 - Removed CHK builds dependancy on building to 'objd', now builds to 'obj' to avoid errors